USS Chesapeake (1799): Royal Navy service and legacy

 As a watermill, the Chesapeake may be the most originally preserved of the original six frigates of the U.S. Navy.
-Interpretation of the USS Constitution, preserved in Boston harbor, suggests original wood or components from 0% to 15%.
+For comparison, interpretation of the USS Constitution, preserved in Boston harbor, suggests original wood or components from 0% to 15%.
 The Chesapeake Mill is constructed of largely intact and unaltered components of the original ship – timber configuration, lintels, stairways, the five main spine beams to each floor, the floor joists, the roof timbers, other wood – some appearing to show the grapeshot of battle.
 The wood has been preserved within a five-story building with walls and beneath a roof for 200 years.

-In 1996 a timber fragment from the Chesapeake Mill was returned to the United States.
+In 1996, a timber fragment from the Chesapeake Mill was returned to the United States.
 It is on display at the Hampton Roads Naval Museum.

 Almost from her beginnings, Chesapeake was considered an "unlucky ship", the "runt of the litter" to the superstitious sailors of the 19th century, and the product of a disagreement between Humphreys and Fox.
 Her unsuccessful encounters with HMS Leopard and Shannon, the courts-martial of two of her captains, and the accidental deaths of several crewmen led many to believe she was cursed.
 Arguments defending both Humphreys and Fox regarding their long-standing disagreements over the design of the frigates carried on for years.
 Humphreys disowned any credit for Fox's redesign of Chesapeake.
 In 1827 he wrote, "She [Chesapeake] spoke his [Fox's] talents.
 Which I leave the Commanders of that ship to estimate by her qualifications."